In Association with Amazon.com

 When they get back to the motor home, a dreadful sight greets them.
 Ginger has been killed and is hanging from the door.
 Kelly holds the dog in her arms and is inconsolable, while Alice is in tears as well.

-A small crowd gathers and Roger and Frank ask them if anyone saw or heard anything.
+A small crowd gathers and Roger and Frank ask if anyone saw or heard anything.
 There's no response, despite the fact that the door was pried open with a chisel.
 They board the motor home and leave the park at once.

 Kelly believes the vacationers in the park were the same people who terrorized them the night before.
 She says they were followed.
 Alice opens one of the compartments to make coffee and a huge rattlesnake leaps out.
 With all the screaming and everyone in a panic, Frank crashes the vehicle into a tree.
 To the group's horror, they find a second snake.